williamgilpin/howto/windows_bugs.md

 If you reset your firewall settings, make sure you re-enable [Remote Access in the Windows Firewall settings](howto_remote.md)

+# Forced automatic restarts

+Windows insists on restarting the computer at night, even when scripts (and even sensitive data transfers) are running.
+In addition to corrupting data, we have had a few cases where interrupting certain tasks actually corrupted the entire operating system.

+For Windows Ultimate and Enterprise, this can be disabled by changing one of the group policy settings as described [here](http://www.makeuseof.com/tag/disable-forced-restarts-windows-update/)

 # CrashPlan doesn't do anything